ChrisWhealy/Cordova-Create/README.md

 On Mac OS X, this file is located in the user's home directory at `/Users/<user_name>` (again replacing `<user_name>` with the current user's logon name).

-When a global configuration file is created for the first time, it will have the following content:
+When a global configuration file is created for the first time, it will have the following default content:

     {
       "cordovaDebug": false,